The Problem of Plastics

 We are not the experts, but working together we can all gain expertise in the PROBLEM OF PLASTICS!

-Let’s start with six things we can do (and feel no pain!)
+We can start with six actions to do (and feel no pain!)

 - Give up plastic bags.
 Take your own reusable ones to the store.
 A trillion plastic shopping bags are used worldwide every year, and 100 billion in the United States alone—that’s almost one per American per day.
 The average Dane, in contrast, goes through four single-use bags per year.
 Denmark passed the first bag tax in 1993.